telepresenceio/telepresence/docs/index.md

   E.g. `redis-master` and `redis-master.default.svc.cluster.local` will resolve to a working IP address.
   These will work regardless of whether they existed when the proxy started.
 * TCP connections to other `Service` instances, whether or not they existed when the proxy was started.
-* Any additional environment variables that a normal pod would have, with the exception of a few environment variables that are different in the local environment.
+* Any additional environment variables that the `Deployment` explicitly configured for the pod.
-  E.g. UID and HOME.
 * TCP connections to any hostname/port; all but `localhost` will be routed via Kubernetes.
   Typically this is useful for accessing cloud resources, e.g. a AWS RDS database.
 * TCP connections *from* Kubernetes to your local code, for ports specified on the command line.